varunjoshi27/Java_Programs/README.md

 The Functionalities of this program is such that :-
 - The  number will be Swapped.
 - i.e if a=10,b=20, then after Swapping the value of a=20,b=10.

+# Num
+ This program is written in such a manner  that the user can enter any number If the number is Even
+ - It will print that the number is Even
+ - Otherwise the number is odd.